University of Florida Homepage

 Victoria Fernandez, Research Assistant

-Victoria Fernandez is a rising third-year Psychology major with a minor in Statistics.
+Victoria Fernandez is a fourth-year Psychology major with a minor in Statistics.
 Her interest in the Life Story Lab is driven by a deep awareness of her own mortality and a fascination with the unique, complex narratives that shape each individual’s life.
 A topic that intrigues her is the differences in accepting and coping with death among different cultures and age groups.
 After completing her undergraduate studies, Victoria plans to pursue a graduate program and build a career in academic psychological research.
 In her free time, she crafts the soundtrack to her own life story through her passion for music.

 Sarah Stander, Research Assistant